Kount/kount-android-sdk/README.md

 -   [Android Studio and Android SDK](http://developer.android.com/sdk/index.html)
 -   Target Android SDK &gt;= 10
 -   Instant App support dependency (if using version 3.3.0 and higher).
-You must included the Instant App libraries at compile time if you are not building a Instant App.(see Instant App Dependencies below for more information)
+You must include the Instant App library at compile time; even if you are not building an Instant App (see Instant App Dependencies below for more information)

-NOTE: Due to the restrictions imposed on Instant Apps by Android, collection may be degraded compared to a full, installed Android App.
+NOTE: Due to the restrictions imposed on Instant Apps by Android, Instant App collection may be degraded compared to a full Android App.

 ## Installation